 Done right, financial planning is a process that helps you figure out where you are financially today, where you want to be in the future, and then helps you determine a suitable way to get there.
 With the Fellows Financial Group advisors, the process involves an initial in-depth review of a client’s current financial situation and then the creation of a blueprint on how to manage future goals and objectives.

 A financial planner is someone who uses the financial planning process to help you determine how to pursue your life goals.
 The key function of a financial planner is to help people identify their financial planning needs, their present priorities, and the products that are most suitable to address their needs.
-They normally possesses detailed knowledge of a wide range of financial planning tools and products, but their major role is to help clients choose the appropriate products for each specific need.
+They normally possess detailed knowledge of a wide range of financial planning tools and products, but their major role is to help clients choose the appropriate products for each specific need.
 The planner can take a ‘big picture’ view of your financial situation and make financial planning recommendations that are suitable for you.
 Fellows Financial Group advisors offer a no-obligation “Get Acquainted” meeting via phone or in person.

 No. Fellows Financial Group advisors have no income or investment account minimums.
 We value all of our clients and love to help anyone who is looking to start their path toward financial independence.
 No matter what you have now, it is always a good time to start planning for your future.

 Fellows Financial Group advisors can help you there also.
-We believe in looking at a complete plan and often times that involves insurance.
+We believe in looking at a complete plan and often that involves insurance.
 We look at the full picture and help you decide the appropriate course of action for your financial needs.

 Yes.
 Although a comprehensive financial plan yields the greatest benefits, Fellows Financial Group also tailors their services to individual, specific needs like cash management and budgeting, investment analysis, or college education funding—whatever is critical to you right now.